 Potentially Significant Unless Mitigation Incorporated.
 Wildlife corridors are areas where wildlife movement is concentrated due to natural or anthropogenic constraints and corridors provide access to resources such as food, water, and shelter.
 Animals use these corridors to move between different habitats and provide avenues for wildlife dispersal, migration, and contact between other populations.
 As mentioned previously, the Project site is disturbed and is surrounded by developed land uses.
-Further, no wildlife movement corridors were found to be present on the Project site nor does the Project site support conditions for migratory wildlife corridors or linkages (BRTM, 2024).
+Further, no wildlife movement corridors or linkages (BRTM, 2024).
 There are no rivers, creeks, or open drainages near the site that could function as a wildlife corridor.
 Thus, implementation of the Project would not result in impacts related to wildlife movement or wildlife corridors.